open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/install-hub.md

 ## Prerequisite

-Ensure [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [kustomize](https://kubernetes-sigs.github.io/kustomize/installation/) are installed.
+Ensure [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl) and [kustomize](https://kubernetes-sigs.github.io/kustomize/installation) are installed.

 Prepare one Kubernetes cluster to function as the hub.
-For example, use [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) to create a hub cluster.
+For example, use [kind](https://kind.sigs.k8s.io/docs/user/quick-start) to create a hub cluster.

+For `kind`, you must use version [v0.7.0](https://github.com/kubernetes-sigs/kind/releases/tag/v0.7.0) and you must have [docker](https://docs.docker.com/get-started) installed and running.

 ```Shell
 # kind delete cluster --name hub # if the kind cluster is previously created and can be safely deleted